-Why An Auto Plant Closure Looms Large In Ohio's Presidential Contest
+Why An Auto Plant Closure Looms Large In Presidential Contest In Ohio

 Bill Janik doesn't know why Trump said that.

 "It was odd that he said that because a year or two later, our friends are gone," Janik said.
 "They're all over the country.
-They sold their houses and they're gone.
+They sold their houses, and they're gone.
 Because they worked, they transferred from GM to other plants."

 When it comes to the election, Janik is deeply undecided.
-He likes a lot of what Trump has done in office.
+He likes a lot of what Trump has done.
 But on the one thing he knows most personally, the plant closure and its aftermath, Trump has let him down.

 "How do I vote for him now after, you know, we're out of a job basically because of things that he did say?"
-Janik said. "'We're going to tax Mexico.'
+Janik said. " 'We're going to tax Mexico.'
 'We're going to do' — he didn't do that.
 He did some things, but he did not help us one bit."

-Janik doesn't entirely blame Trump for GM Lordstown closing, though he thinks the president could have done more.
+Janik doesn't entirely blame Trump for GM Lordstown's closing, though he thinks the president could have done more.
 He mostly blames GM for handling it really poorly, in his view, and unnecessarily hurting people.

 But the way Trump talks about what happened in Lordstown and what is happening now just doesn't compute with what Janik knows to be true.
 And that bothers him.